Money management advice for the different stages of your life.

 Fun Returns (Almost Empty-Nesters)

 Yes, lazy Sunday morning sleep-ins are about to return and you will finally have food in your fridge that doesn’t mysteriously go missing the second you put it in.
 Your children are just about to leave home and retirement is on the horizon.

 Now is the time to catch up and also make additional investments based on what your shortfall is for retirement.
 It’s also a critical time to ensure you have up-to-date wills in place and have all insurance needs and coverage reviewed.

 “Superannuation is possibly the most tax-effective structure in which you can save for your retirement,” Helen says.
 So investigate ways in which you can contribute more to your superannuation—and how it’s invested—so you can convert it into a pension and income stream when you retire.

-What are the most important financial skills parents can impart to their children?
+The most important financial skills parents can impart to their children

 “Teach them to save 10 per cent of everything they earn and invest it in assets that grow in value over time,” says Marion.
 Helen agrees, adding that children need to learn to “spend less than you earn and borrow less than you can afford”.

 It also doesn’t hurt to (and encourage your children to) see a financial adviser at the different stages of your life.
 After all, as Helen says, the earlier you do so, the sooner you can make investment plans, which often yield better results over the long term.